-Crawley was included and, following the submission of a Town Investment Plan in July 2020, has now received £21.1 million to help boost job creation, business growth and economic recovery.
+Crawley was included and, following the submission of a Town Investment Plan in July 2020, has now been granted by the government £21.1 million to help boost job creation, business growth and economic recovery.

-The projects will be guided by the Crawley Town Deal Board an established group of more than 50 representatives from local businesses, community organisations and public organisations.
+The projects are guided by the Crawley Town Deal Board, an established group of more than 50 representatives from local businesses, community organisations and public organisations.
 This will ensure each project remains focused on community and business needs.

 - Crawley innovation centre – establishing Crawley's first advanced engineering and digital technologies fusion centre